Introduction to the Okta Fine Grained Authorization (FGA) Dashboard

 Manage collaborators

-The FGA dashboard allows you to share access and collaborate on models, tuples, and assertions with others via an invite system accessible by clicking on Manage Collaborators in the top bar of the dashboard interface.
+The FGA dashboard allows you to share access and collaborate on models, tuples, and assertions with others via an invite system accessible by scrolling to the Invite and Manage Collaborators section.

-During this first phase of the Developer Community Preview, every collaborator has admin rights.
-We will add additional roles and fine-grained permissions in a future release.
+Currently, every collaborator has admin rights.
+We will be adding additional roles and fine-grained permissions in a future release.

 How to invite collaborators